Are There Safe Flea Treatment for Puppies Under 12 Weeks?

 Just as puppies grow considerably with each passing week, the most effective flea treatment for baby canines changes rapidly.
 Preventing fleas is the best way to keep them off very young puppies.
-Mother dogs should remain on flea preventives throughout their pregnancy.
-Some flea control products are safe for pregnant and lactating dogs, and your vet can advise you on which preventives to use.
-Once your puppy passes the 12-week mark, you can use most commercial flea preventives on him, but always consult your veterinarian beforehand.
+Dr. Shagufta Mulla, a veterinarian with a DVM degree from Colorado State University with 20 years of experience as a small animal veterinarian, told us that mother dogs should remain on flea preventives throughout their pregnancy.
+Some flea control products are safe for pregnant and lactating dogs, and your veterinarian can advise you on which preventives to use.
+Once your puppy passes the 12-week mark, you can use most commercial flea preventives on them, but always consult your veterinarian beforehand.

 At the age of 6 weeks, puppies can start receiving the prescription topical flea preventive Revolution, containing selamectin.
-This once-a-month drug also prevents roundworms and hookworms in your pup, along with ear mites and ticks.
+This once-a-month drug also prevents roundworms and hookworms in your pup along with ear mites and ticks.
 It's also a heartworm preventive, but 6-week-old puppies are generally too young for heartworm exposure.
-If your puppy remains on Revolution as he grows, he should stay heartworm-negative.
-Your vet will give your puppy a blood test prior to prescribing Revolution and will require an annual blood test thereafter to ensure he's heartworm-free.
+If your puppy remains on Revolution as they grow, they should stay heartworm-negative.